prepare.blog

 • Plates, cups, and utensils that don’t require washing (or a plan for washing with minimal water)

-• Trash bags — sanitation matters more than people expect
+• Trash bags — sanitation matters more than you’d expect

 Resources